-Orange stroke appears behind existing black stroke Ĩ Snap to Contour Snaps your selection or point to any line you position it on.
-As soon as you move it close enough to another line, your point or selection will snap to it. র্যা Snap and Align Snaps the selected anchor point to any existing line while displaying temporary rulers as a guide that you can also snap your anchor point to.
-T Snap to Grid Snaps your selection following the currently enabled grid.
+lcon Tool Name Description 3 Snap to Grid When enabled, while you're drawing, the mouse cursor will snap against the intersecting points of the grid.
+TIP To display the grid, select View > Grid > Show Grid from the top menu or press Ctrl + '.
 Automatically Create Colour Art As you draw in the Line Art layer, the Automatically Create Colour Art option instantly creates the corresponding strokes in the Colour Art layer.
 Auto-Flatten Mode By default, when drawing on a vector layer, each new stroke is created as a separate drawing object, which can be edited independently from other parts of the artwork.
 When enabled, the Auto-Flatten option automatically merges strokes into existing artwork.

-NOTE Using the Select tool, you can use select and remove a segment of flattened pencil lines.
-Overlapping pencil lines drawn with the Auto-Flatten mode are essentially cut into segments by the overlap and can be treated as individual lines. ~ Auto-Close Gap When using the pencil tool, you can automatically close strokes with an invisible stroke. $\qquad \qquad $ Line Building Mode The Line Building mode is very useful when drawing long lines and curves in small increments with pencil lines or the Line tool.
+lcon Tool Name Description NOTE Using the Select tool, you can use select and remove a segment of flattened pencil lines.
+Overlapping pencil lines drawn with the Auto-Flatten mode are essentially cut into segments by the overlap and can be treated as individual lines.
+Auto-Close Gap When enabled, small gaps between the pencil lines you draw will be closed by an invisible stroke to make sure your shapes are closed and that they can be filled with the Paint tool.
+When drawing contours with pencil lines, the centreline is used to determine whether or not the contour is closed, but the visible tips of the pencil line will extend a bit beyond the tips of its centreline, making it possible to have shapes that appear closed, but are not really.
+This can prevent the shape from being filled with the Paint tool.
+Enabling this option when drawing with the Pencil or Line tool will prevent you from leaving invisible gaps in your contours.
+Line Building Mode The Line Building mode is very useful when drawing long lines and curves in small increments with pencil lines or the Line tool.
 As the pencil lines are central vector lines, it may be difficult to align the line tips perfectly to create a uniform stroke and close all gaps.
 In this mode, you can draw lines in small increments and the tips are merge into one single stroke.
+Line Building mode Normal mode

+Icon Tool Name Description NOTE This mode only works with pencil lines or the line tool.
 Use Stored Colour Gradient The Use Stored Colour Gradient option can be used when painting with a gradient colour to always position the gradient in the same way it was stored, making it consistent across brush strokes.
-You can store a gradient by selecting a zone painted with a gradient with the Select tool, then clicking on Store Colour Gradient レ in the Tool Properties view.
-Draw Circle Enable this option to draw perfect circle (ratio 1:1) without holding any keyboard shortcuts.
-As an alternative, you can hold down the Shift key.
+You can store a gradient by selecting a zone painted with a gradient with the Select tool, then clicking on Store Colour Gradient in the Tool Properties view.